 \subsubsection{The $\mathtt{Verifier}$ Algorithm}

-First, given a graph, we need to know its validation.
-Based on constraints \eqref{eq:con-phy} to \eqref{eq:con-feasibility}, we construct the topology validation method $\mathtt{Verifier}$ shown in Algorithm \ref{alg:verification}, which determines whether a generated topology is validated and calculates its objective value.
-If a graph is invalid, the algorithm returns false and a low objective value (set to $-10$ in our implementation).
+Based on constraints \eqref{eq:con-phy} to \eqref{eq:con-feasibility}, we construct the topology validation method $\mathtt{Verifier}$ shown in Algorithm \ref{alg:verification}, which determines if a generated topology is validated and calculates its objective value.
+If a topology is invalid, the algorithm returns false and a low objective value (set to $-10$ in our implementation).
 Otherwise, it returns true and the objective value.
-In Algorithm \ref{alg:verification}, $N(p)$ is the number of nodes in path $p$. $Head(p)$ and $Tail(p)$ are the end nodes of a path. $Dist(e)$ is the distance of an edge $e$. $Deg(v)$ is the degree of a node $v$ in graph $G$. $Nbr(v)$ denotes the set of neighbor nodes of node $v$ in $G$. \begin{small}
+In Algorithm \ref{alg:verification}, $N(p)$ is the number of nodes in path $p$. $Head(p)$ and $Tail(p)$ are the end nodes of a path. $Dist(e)$ is the distance of an edge $e$. {$Deg(v,G)$ is the degree of a node $v$ in topology $G$. $Nbr(v,G)$ denotes the set of neighbor nodes of node $v$ in $G$.}

-\end{small} Step \ref{vef:distance} is the distance constraints to control the maximum distance for two connected nodes.
-Step \ref{vef:subutility} is the utility constraints.
-The other steps are the feasibility requirements.
-Step \ref{ver:bfsmain} ensures that the degree of type-$H$ node is $2$ in the subgraph.
-Step \ref{vef:choosebestlink} means that the secondary main path satisfies the requirements executed in the $\mathtt{SelectBestPath}$ algorithm.
-Step \ref{vef:sublength} checks that the number of nodes in the main path and the maximum utilization value of the intermediate nodes is no larger than the end nodes.
-Besides, this step checks the connectivity in graph $G$ and the maximum utilization of the hang node is no larger than that of the connected node.
+{Step \ref{vef:distance} is the distance constraints and the utility constraints.
+The other steps are the feasibility requirements as follows.
+Step \ref{ver:bfsmain} ensures that the degree of type-$H$ nodes is $2$ in the sub-topology.
+Step \ref{vef:choosebestlink} examines if the secondary main path candidates satisfy the requirements by executing the $\mathtt{SelectBestPath}$ algorithm.
+Step \ref{vef:sublength} checks these feasibility requirements: the number of nodes in the main path is within $15$; the maximum utilization value of the intermediate nodes is no larger than the end nodes; topology $G$ is connected; the maximum utilization of the hang node is no larger than that of the connected node. }

-In order to verify the feasibility and compute the objective value, in Steps \ref{ver:bfsmain} and \ref{ver:bfssub}, we run breadth-first search algorithm ($\mathtt{BFS}$) to search all possible connected paths between two nodes.
+In order to verify the feasibility and compute the objective value, in Steps \ref{ver:bfsmain2} and \ref{ver:bfssub2}, we run breadth-first search algorithm ($\mathtt{BFS}$) to search all possible connected paths between two nodes.
 However, we cannot determine which is the secondary main path if there are many candidates.
 The $\mathtt{SelectBestLink}$ algorithm (Algorithm \ref{alg:selectbestlink}) helps the determination.
-The overall verification steps help determine whether or not a graph is valid.
-If any of the steps is violated, the algorithm returns invalid with a large negative value.
-If the graph is valid, we run the $\mathtt{CalObjValue}$ algorithm to compute the objective value as described in Algorithm \ref{alg:calobjvalue}.
+The overall verification steps help determine whether or not a topology is valid. {For an invalid topology, the algorithm returns false with a large negative value $-10$.
+Otherwise, the $\mathtt{Verifier}$ executes the $\mathtt{CalObjValue}$ algorithm to compute the objective value as described in Algorithm \ref{alg:calobjvalue}. }